Building a Strategic People Analytics Function

 A Data-Driven HR transformation happens when both the consulting and technological approaches are accepted by the organization.
 Structuring a People Analytics team in a way that can combine and complement both these approaches is key for not only HR but the entire organization to manage the process of making evidence-based people decisions better.

-Scaling value with a Consulting and Tech approach - Adoption Journey
+Scaling value by combining a Consulting + Technology approach – Adoption Journey

 Eventually, every single Push strategy can be transformed to a pull strategy and should be in the production pipeline for creating products from push strategy, which can enable a change management strategy to create business impact for the company.